hughharford/lwb_smr/README.md

-# Data analysis
-- Document here the project: lwb_solarmyroof
-- Description:
+# Project Description: lwb_solarmyroof
-- - This project was our keystone project from #900 batch Le Wagon data-science bootcamp, June-Apr 2022
+- This project was our keystone project from #900 batch Le Wagon data-science bootcamp, June-Apr 2022
   - A team of 4 worked on this for 10 days, fairly intensively, and a 10 minute presentation was made
   - The project was lead by Hugh Harford (with huge help from Jack, Josh and Ahmed) and included a live demo.
   - Usage of the SolarMyRoof functionality involves these steps (steps done internally only in brackets):